 COPD is a chronic (long-term) disease, but there are ways to help prevent it – primarily by not smoking or quitting smoking.
 While it isn’t possible to reverse the lung damage caused by COPD, there are ways to help manage the symptoms and improve your quality of life, including lifestyle changes and medication options.

-There are two main forms of COPD, chronic bronchitis and emphysema.
+The two main forms of COPD are chronic bronchitis and emphysema.
 The majority of people with COPD have both types, although the severity of each of them varies by person.

 Chronic bronchitis is a condition that results from repeated irritation in the lungs’ airways (called bronchial tubes or bronchioles).
 That irritation causes inflammation (tissue that’s swollen or inflamed), and thick mucus forms in the airways, making it hard for air to travel to the lungs.
 Chronic bronchitis causes shortness of breath, coughing, excess mucus and other pulmonary symptoms.